-Each year, Medicare Advantage Plans set the amounts enrollees must pay for premiums, deductibles, services, items, and drugs.
-The plan (rather than Medicare) decides how much you pay for the covered drugs, items, and services you get.
+Each year, plans set the amounts they charge for premiums, deductibles, and services.
+The plan (rather than Medicare) decides how much you pay for the covered services you get.
 The plan can only change what you pay once a year, on January 1.
 You still have to pay the Part B premium.
 Most people pay the standard Part B premium amount every month.
 To get this year's standard Part B premium, visit Medicare.gov/basics/costs/medicare-costs.

-When calculating your out-of-pocket costs in a Medicare Advantage Plan, in addition to your premium, deductible, copayments, and coinsurance, consider:
+When calculating your out-of-pocket costs in a Medicare Advantage Plan, in addition to your premium, deductible, copayments, and coinsurance, you should also consider:

-- The type of health care services you need and how often you get them. - Whether you go to a doctor or supplier who accepts assignment (if you're in a Preferred Provider Organization Plan, Private Fee-for-Service Plan, or Medical Savings Account (MSA) Plan and if your doctor or supplier is out of network).
-Assignment means that your doctor, provider, or supplier agrees (or is required by law) to accept the Medicare-approved amount as full payment for services Medicare covers. - Whether your doctors or suppliers are in the plan's network. - Whether the plan offers extra benefits (in addition to Original Medicare benefits) and if you need to pay extra to get them. - Whether you have Medicaid or get help from your state through a Medicare Savings Program to pay your Medicare costs.
+- The type of health care services you need and how often you get them. - Whether you go to a doctor or supplier who accepts assignment.
+Assignment means that your doctor, provider, or supplier agrees (or is required by law) to accept the Medicare-approved amount as full payment for services Medicare covers. - Whether the plan offers extra benefits (in addition to Original Medicare benefits) and if you need to pay extra to get them. - Whether you have Medicaid or get help from your state through a Medicare Savings Program to pay your Medicare costs.
 Each type of coverage is called a "payer."
-When there's more than one payer, "coordination of benefits" rules decide who pays first. - The maximum out-of-pocket limit set by your plan, including any maximum out-of-pocket limits for out-of-network services.
+When there's more than one payer, "coordination of benefits" rules decide who pays first. - The maximum out-of-pocket limit set by your plan.